Probate Q&A Series

 • Gather Essential Documents: Locate the death certificate, original will, asset and liability records, and heir information.

-• Assess the Delay: Determine how long it’s been since the death and whether more than one year has passed.
+• Assess the Delay: Determine how long it’s been since the death.

 • Notify Creditors: Publish notice and mail to known creditors so they can file claims within the statutory period.